Life in India Presents Quite the Mixed Picture

 Healthcare (14th), however, is the only area where India does well in terms of Quality of Life.
 The country ranks second to last in this index (52nd), and over two in five expats (22%) are unhappy with their personal safety in India (vs. 8% globally).

 India places dead last in the Travel & Transit Subcategory (53rd).
 Respondents are satisfied with the affordability of public transportation (25th), but their views are much less positive about its availability (45th) or the infrastructure for cars (53rd).
-Close to half (47%) do not agree that it’s safe to get around on foot or by bicycle, either (vs. 13% globally).
+Close to half (47%) don't agree that it’s safe to get around on foot or by bicycle, either (vs. 13% globally).

 Results aren’t much better in the Environment & Climate Subcategory (52nd).
 India comes last for factors such as air quality (53rd) and urban environment (53rd), and close to a third (32%) rate the natural environment negatively (vs. 7% globally).